 LCH can affect any organ of the body, with bones, skin, oral mucosa, genital mucosa, nail, bone marrow, lungs, liver, spleen, gastrointestinal tract, lymph nodes, and the central nervous system being the most common sites of involvement.
 The skin is affected in approximately 33% of LCH cases.
 The spleen, bone marrow, and liver are considered high-risk organs.
 Involvement of one or more of these organs is associated with a higher risk of dying from the disease.
 Although the lung was previously considered a high-risk organ, it is now known to be a rare cause of death.
+Most patients with lung involvement have a history of tobacco smoking.
 Skull bone lesions are considered to be a risk factor for central nervous system involvement.
 These patients may have a higher risk of developing diabetes insipidus and/or neurodegenerative complications.

 LCH may recur after resolution and has an unpredictable course.
 LCH has further been associated with the development of leukemias and lymphomas.
 Additionally, disease sequelae, including endocrine (diabetes insipidus, growth delay), skeletal (scoliosis, abnormal dental development, hearing dysfunction), neuropsychological (cerebellar ataxia, learning disabilities), pulmonary, and hepatic (sclerosing cholangitis, cirrhosis) involvement can present up to decades after diagnosis.